-Table 4a: Self-Identified Racial/Ethnic Identification as Hispanic or Latinx of Classified Employees, Round One, Program Year 4 orientation.
-Reporting this information to the Commission is voluntary for individuals participating in the program, thus grantee LEAs are permitted to enter "0" or "NA" if the information is unavailable.
+Table 4b below provides gender/sexual orientation and race/ethnicity data of the Classified Program participants.
+Participants were asked to self-identify their gender and sexual orientation.
+Reporting this information to the Commission is voluntary for individuals participating in the program, thus grantee LEAs are permitted to enter "0" or "N/A" if the information is unavailable.
 The largest racial/ethnic group of classified employees recruited are Hispanic or Latinx (37 percent), followed by White participants (32 percent).
-Of the total 845 participants enrolled in program year four, 10 percent identified as Asian and five percent identified as Black or African American.
+Of the total 845 participants enrolled in program Year Four, 10 percent identified as Asian and five percent identified as Black or African American.
 The total of all other races, including Multiracial, equaled five percent.
 Nearly half of the participants did not report their race/ethnicity (48 percent).